 This mixture should be used the most often and it is generally safe on fabrics, carpets, and hard surfaces.
 You can use this mixture on its own or to disinfect the area after using an enzyme-based formula.

-Deodorize by liberally sprinkling baking soda on fabrics and carpeting once they are dry.
-Most cat smell is held in soft fabrics and carpets, but baking soda draws out odors.
-Enhance the drawing-and-deodorizing effect of baking soda by applying an activating mixture to the dry baking soda.
-Mix 1/4-cup of hydrogen peroxide with 1 tsp. of generic dish soap (no citrus- or ammonia-based products).
+Most cat urine smell is held in soft fabrics and carpets, but baking soda can help draw out these odors.
+Enhance the drawing and deodorizing effects of baking soda by applying an activating mixture to the dry baking soda to create a cat urine cleaning paste.
+Mix 1/4 cup of 3 percent hydrogen peroxide with 1 teaspoon of regular dish soap.

-Wearing rubber gloves, combine the dry baking soda with the moist peroxide and soap liquid mixture.
-Apply directly to the stain site by kneading the ingredients together and working them into the stain area.
-The mixture should be lightly moist and the soda should dissolve from the peroxide.
-Test your peroxide mixture for the color fastness of your carpet and fabrics before using in a highly visible location.
+Wearing rubber gloves, combine the peroxide and soap mixture with enough dry baking soda to form a paste.
+Apply directly to the stain site by kneading the ingredients together and working them into the stain.
+The mixture should be slightly moist.